KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     // Create Ground
     {
-        // Ground expands to whole canvas width so position is middle of it,
+        // The ground expands to the whole canvas width, so the position is in the center X value of the canvas,
-        // But position Y is at bottom of the screen so it's full canvas_height minus half of the ground thickness transform::position_2d pos{canvas_width * 0.5f, canvas_height - constants.ground_thickness * 0.5f};
+        // Position Y is at the bottom of the screen, so the height is the full canvas_height minus half of the ground thickness transform::position_2d pos{canvas_width * 0.5f, canvas_height - constants.ground_thickness * 0.5f};

         // Size X is full canvas but the height is defined in constants